 Above all, the crisis has exposed pre-existing deficiencies in our state, from obsolete information technology to underinvestment in our health system and economic dependence on tourism.
 Months in, workers await unemployment payments; doctors and nurses lack basic personal protective equipment; parents are without preschool and childcare options as they seek to return to work.

-With the collective effort of community organizations, residents, businesses and state leaders, we have managed to flatten the curve at this point.
-For this, credit is certainly deserved.
-However, the state’s response could have been better.
+The state’s response could have been better.
 In times of crisis, consistent communication is paramount.
 We cannot have conflicting guidance from government officials.
 Decisions must result from open dialogue between government leaders and the public.
 Teachers, small business owners, workers, and community organizations should all contribute to our crisis management plans.

 I would have laid out a decisive reopening timeline once the curve had flattened.
 Businesses were given little notice to prepare to resume operations, then the reopening phases were clustered so closely together that it was difficult to isolate the effects of each phase.
 I would have outlined a clear schedule and spaced out the phases in order to ensure a safe reopening.